 An innovative new feature is the Autotrails, which lets you set up a time for how long the delay trails persist, from instant-off to always-on.

-More detailed info under this video by Reverb.com.
+More detailed info under these videos.

 The Space Race is our humble homage to the sounds of “elsewhere,” and features six ingenious ways to add some space to your place, whether you’re reaching for the stars or just trying to make your world a little bigger.